 Non-Degree-Seeking Status (Unclassified Students) – Students who satisfy minimum Admission Requirements and desire to complete a minimum of course work without a degree objective.
 Typically, such students wish to take graduate courses for professional growth, improvement of skills, or transfer of course credits to a degree program at another institution, but do not anticipate working for an advanced degree at UNMC.
 Registration as an Unclassified student is subject to the following conditions:

-- The student must comply with all requirements for admission to the Graduate College, including submitting all official transcripts before the application can be fully processed.
+- The student must comply with all requirements for admission to the Graduate College, including submitting an unofficial transcript showing completion of a Bachelor's degree.

 - Registration for each course taken as an Unclassified Student is subject to the approval of the course instructor and the Dean for Graduate Studies.
 In courses with limited enrollment, preference is given to degree-seeking students with full graduate standing.